sinequa/sba-angular/docs/modules/components/action.md

 ## Features

-This module provides the classes and directives to create menus and menu actions.
+This module provides the classes and directives to create menus and buttons.
 For example, all the menus in the navigation bar of Vanilla search are implemented using menu and action objects.

 ![User menu]({{site.baseurl}}assets/modules/action/action-menus-on-navbar.png)